IQSS/datafest/multiple_approaches_combining_data/installation.md

 ### Python + SQLite module

-1. For both Mac and PC, please download to your `Installers` folder the appropriate installer from [Continuum Analytics](https://www.continuum.io/) Anaconda Python v2.7 installer and run it to start the installation process.
+1. For Mac or PC, please download to your `Installers` folder the appropriate installer from [Continuum Analytics](https://www.continuum.io/) Anaconda Python v2.7 installer and run it to start the installation process.
 If you don't know which PC installer to use, please use the 32-bit one.

     Mac 64-bit: https://repo.continuum.io/archive/Anaconda2-4.2.0-MacOSX-x86_64.pkg<br>
     PC 32-bit : https://repo.continuum.io/archive/Anaconda2-4.2.0-Windows-x86.exe<br>